 - Baroque Motifs (113490 - retiring May 31, 2012)

 - Triple Treat Flower (122909 - retiring May 31, 2012)

 - 5-Petal Punch (119880 - retiring May 31, 2012)

 - 1/2'' Circle Punch (119869)

 - Modern Label Punch (119849)

 Putting It Together Tips:

-For $175 you'll receive product and business supplies valued at over $340
+You'll receive product and business supplies valued at $190.

 Contact me for the deatils